BGSA Officers

 swmayer@ad.unc.edu

-Lorrie is a third-year PhD student in the Kingsolver and Willett labs.
-She is broadly interested in development, climate change, and the genetics of adaptation and evolution.
-Outside of lab, she can be found talking about her favorite K-pop band, searching for new places to eat, and petting any and all dogs that she encounters.
+Lorrie is a fourth-year PhD student in the Kingsolver and Willett labs studying thermal adaptation in the tobacco hornworm.
+She is also broadly interested in developmental physiology and climate change.
+Outside of lab, she enjoys talking about her favorite K-pop band, looking for new brands of specialty coffee to try, and petting any and all dogs that she encounters.

 speak@unc.edu